andreasbennetsenboe/Rthropod/README.md

 )
 ```

-You then feed this vector to the function calculate\_standings().
+You then feed this list to the function calculate\_standings().
 If you
 want to change anything in the point system, the function has a number
 of parameters for this, see the help file ?calculate\_standings for
 details.